 Rupp, D.E., Song, Q., Strah, N. (2020).
 Addressing the so-called validity-diversity trade-off: Exploring the practicalities and legal defensibility of pareto-optimization for reducing adverse impact within personnel selection.
 Industrial and Organizational Psychology, 13, 246-271.

 Opoku-Dakwa, A., Chen, C., & Rupp, D. E. (2018).
-Corporate social responsibility and experienced meaningfulness at work: A multi-level theory.
-Journal of Organizational Behavior, 39, 580-593.
+CSR initiative characteristics and employee engagement: An impact-based perspective.
+Journal of Organizational Behavior, 39, 580–593.

 Farooq, O., Rupp, D. E., & Farooq, M. (2017).
 The multiple pathways through which internal and external corporate social responsibility influence organizational identification and multifoci outcomes: The moderating role of cultural and social orientations.
 Academy of Management Journal, 60, 954-985.

 Rupp, D. E., Shao, R., Thornton, M. A., Skarlicki, D. (2013).
-Applicants’ and employees reactions to corporate social responsibility: The moderating effects of first-party justice perceptions and moral identity.
-Personnel Psychology, 66, 895-933.
+Applicants’ and employees’ reactions to corporate social responsibility: The moderating effects of first-party justice perceptions and moral identity.
+Personnel Psychology, 66, 895–933.

 Aguilera, R., Rupp, D. E., Williams, C., & Ganapathi, J. (2007).
 Putting the S back in corporate social responsibility: A multi-level theory of social change in organizations.
 Academy of Management Review, 32, 836-863.